Carina (yacht)

-This is not the 1955 and 1957 Fastnet Race winning yacht Carina II.

-Carina was a successful racing sailing yacht which disappeared off the Dublin coast in 1944 with two crew aboard and is referenced in the Liam MacGabhann poem Sailing Down the Bay.Carina sailed off scratch and regularly won or placed at Skerries Sailing Club races, and won the 1943 East Coast Championship of Ireland.
+Carina was a successful racing sailing yacht which disappeared off Howth Head on the Dublin coast in 1944 with two crew aboard, and is referenced in the Liam MacGabhann poem "Sailing Down the Bay" after two other members of her crew were also lost at sea on another boat.
+Carina sailed off scratch and regularly won or placed at Skerries Sailing Club races, and won the 1943 East Coast Championship of Ireland.

-The boat was 21 feet long and bermuda-rigged and owned by commercial traveller John 'Jack' McConnell, of Rathgar, the 1942-43 captain of Old Wesley Rugby Football Club.
+The boat was 21 feet long and Bermuda-rigged and part-owned by commercial traveller John 'Jack' McConnell of Rathgar, the 1942-43 captain of Old Wesley Rugby Football Club.

 Disappearance

-Carina sailed on a falling tide from Skerries about 1pm on Monday, October 2, 1944.
+Carina sailed on a falling tide from Skerries about 1 p.m. on Monday, 2 October1944.

 McConnell, 26, and crew Kenneth Martin, 23, were sailing her about 20 nautical miles south to lay her up for the Winter at Clontarf.

 It was expected the journey by sail could be completed within the day as the crew only carried sandwiches for sustenance.

-The yacht was seen sailing by the Baily Lighthouse principal keeper in 'heavy weather' about 7.30pm, 'trying to beat against a west-southwest wind which broke out of Dublin Bay'.
+The yacht was seen sailing by the Baily Lighthouse principal keeper in 'heavy weather' about 7.30pm, "trying to beat against a west-southwest wind which broke out of Dublin Bay".

 But that night the Carina had also been seen about three miles off Howth Head sailing north, the opposite direction to expected.